fosskers/aura/README.md

 Looking to migrate from Aura 3 to Aura 4?
 See the [Migration Guide](https://fosskers.github.io/aura/migration.html).

+If this project is useful to you, please consider [sponsoring it](https://github.com/sponsors/fosskers).

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**